thegpvc/gpt-aria/README.md

 Sample queries:
 * who was president when first starwars was released?

+# Observations
+* With certain prompting styles code-davinci-002 is identical text-davinci-003
+* Multiple completions are an interesting signal of the model's certainty
+* Shoveling in a lot of context can be done via code, this eliminates a lot of validation work, avoids having to specify serialization/rpc strategy.

 ## Using chrome accessibility tree to turn the web into a textual interface and access it like a user of a screen-reader

 **Marketing Goal**: to produce a content-marketing blog post like: https://dagster.io/blog/chatgpt-langchain